danielstoller/Micromouse-2023/README.md

 # Micromouse

-Micromouse is a robotics competition where small autonomous robots, known as micromice or mice, navigate through a maze to reach a designated target area.
-The Mouse Maze Solver is an intelligent algorithmic program designed specifically for micromouse competitions.
-It comprises two main components: the `Maze` class, responsible for representing the maze structure and its properties, and the `Mouse` class, an algorithmic entity utilizing the maze to solve navigation challenges.
+Micromouse is a robotics competition where universities design and build small, autonomous robots capable of navigating through intricate, unique mazes.
+The goal is to find the optimal path from a predetermined start point to the center (end) of the maze, all without human intervention.
+These miniature robots utilize various sensors and algorithms to explore and map the maze efficiently.
+The competition emphasizes both speed and accuracy, as Micromice race against the clock to complete the maze exploration and achieve the fastest possible start-to-end and back to start run.